As parents, it’s our job to protect our children from the anxiety and pain we face while raising them.

-It’s a timeless group of lessons that refrains from digging into the simplified bad and good scenario and explains the polarization inherent in the earth, without dominating and suppressing our ability to have agency, or choice.
+It’s a timeless group of lessons that refrain from digging into the simplified bad and good scenario and explains the polarization inherent in the earth, without dominating and suppressing our ability to have agency or choice.

 From the eyes of birds, we can look down to see the bigger picture in it all and see the possibilities we can’t see when we are made to live so low.
 It’s our job to teach our children how to heal, feel, and discuss and I hope that we can all take it upon ourselves to do so.